Microwave Chocolate Mug Cake

 This page may contain affiliate links; please see my disclosure for policy details.

-If you’re looking for more cakes, try our Red Velvet Cake or Gingerbread Bundt Cake.
+If you’re in the mood for a full-size cake, try my Red Velvet Cake or Gingerbread Bundt Cake.

 Illustration of a rolling pin with flowers, a whisk, spatula, and spoon on top.
 The text "recipe highlights" is written below in script.